markravinet/genotyping_pipeline/README.md

 ```

 So option 1 is the path to the reference index, in `fai` format, option 2 is the window size (10 Mb here) and option 3 is the name of the output.

+Running this script will produce a set of different files.
+The first will be text file with a list of all the windows, i.e. `sparrow_genome_windows.list` in the example above.
+The second will be 10 files called `scaffolds:00`, `scaffolds:01` and so on.
+The pipeline needs all these files to be present in the base directory you are running nextflow in.

 ### Creating a list of bams